What They Do: Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for media programs.

-Broadcast technicians set up, operate, and maintain equipment that regulates the signal strength, clarity, and ranges of sounds and colors for radio or television broadcasts.
-They operate transmitters to broadcast radio or television programs and use computer programs to edit audio and video recordings.
+Broadcast technicians, also known as broadcast engineers, set up, operate, and maintain equipment that regulates the signal strength, clarity, and ranges of sounds and colors for radio or television broadcasts.
+They operate transmitters, either in studios or on location in the field, to broadcast radio or television programs.
+Broadcast technicians also use computer programs to edit audio and video recordings.

-Sound engineering technicians operate computers and equipment that record, synchronize, mix, or reproduce music, voices, or sound effects in recording studios, sporting arenas, theater productions, or movie and video productions.
-They record audio performances or events and may combine tracks that were recorded separately to create a multilayered final product.
-Sound engineering technicians operate transmitters to broadcast radio or television programs and use computers to program the equipment and edit audio recordings.
+Sound engineering technicians, also known as audio engineers or sound mixers, operate computers and equipment that record, synchronize, mix, or reproduce music, voices, or sound effects in recording studios, sporting arenas, theater productions, or movie and video productions.
+They record audio performances or events and may combine audio tracks that were recorded separately to create a multilayered final product.

-Broadcast and sound engineering technicians hold about 117,200 jobs.
-The industries that employ the most broadcast and sound engineering technicians are as follows:
+Broadcast and sound engineering technicians hold about 140,300 jobs.
+Employment in the detailed occupations that make up broadcast and sound engineering technicians is distributed as follows:

 Technicians doing maintenance may climb poles or antenna towers; those setting up equipment may do heavy lifting.

 Technicians typically work full time.
 Some may occasionally work overtime to meet broadcast deadlines or set up for live events.
-Evening, weekend, and holiday work is common because most stations are on the air 24 hours a day.
+Evening, weekend, and holiday work is common because most radio and television stations are on the air 24 hours a day.

 Get the education you need: Find schools for Broadcast and Sound Engineering Technicians near you!

 Broadcast and sound engineering technicians typically need postsecondary education.
-Depending on the work they do, it could either be a postsecondary nondegree award or an associate’s degree.
+Depending on the work they do, they may need either a postsecondary nondegree award or an associate's degree.

 Postsecondary nondegree programs for audio and video equipment technicians and sound engineering technicians may take several months to a year to complete.
 The programs include hands-on experience with the equipment used in many entry-level positions.